apollolo/Email-Spoofing/README.md

 - comma can be use as next line feed
 - SPF and DMARC checks attacker email address, author name is shown to user

+-DMARC = pass even when header.d has comments inside, outlook dmarc may not be doing alignment correctly